Ned Wingreen

 Research

-Microbial communities
+Microbial Communities

 Biologists have recently come to appreciate that eukaryotic cells are home to a multiplicity of non-membrane bound compartments, many of which form and dissolve as needed for the cell to function.
 The data are accumulating that these dynamical biomolecular condensates enable many central cellular functions – from ribosome assembly, to DNA repair, to cell-fate determination – and understanding them will be the key to unlocking some of the most recalcitrant problems in cell biology.
 It seems clear that these compartments represent a type of separated phase, but there are many open questions concerning their formation, how specific biological components are included or excluded, and how these structures influence physiological and biochemical processes.
-In these studies, we collaborate closely with the Brangwynne and Jonikas labs at Princeton.
+In these studies, we collaborate with the Brangwynne, Jonikas, and Joseph labs at Princeton.

 Biography